Skandina/Seongeun-Park-s-History-/README.md

 # Seongeun-Park-s-History-
-Those are the works that I have done mostly for assignment.
-Individual/Group
+Those are the inidivisual/group works that I have done for school assignment.
+You can check all in the 'master' branch.